 Before packing up your old home, plot out what will fit where and how in the new location to give you a better sense of placement.
 This can help you come up with a plan for which items should be packed first, last, or discarded.Having a clear idea of what will go where will help you have a smoother transition while unpacking.

-There is nothing worse than carrying heavy furniture upstairs in a new home only to find out that there is no place for it and having to relocate it multiple times.
-That is a great way to build up a lot of frustration and stress, not to mention the extra risk of injury.
+There is nothing worse than carrying heavy furniture upstairs in a new home only to find out that there is no place for it.
+It creates chaos and frustration when having to relocate something multiple times.
+Also, it causes extra risk of damage or injury.

 Make it easy on yourself and plan ahead!!!

 Tip #10 – Label Moving Boxes For Easy Unpacking